TheFearlessDeath500/saikyo-kakumei/README.md

 Ver.
 Kαkumei

 ## THIS SKIN IS NOT PART OF A BUNDLE WITH OPENTAIKO.
 IF YOU HAVE PAID FOR THIS SKIN, YOU HAVE BEEN SCAMMED.
 DEMAND YOUR MONEY BACK IMMEDIATELY.
+## SKIN ONLY WORKS ON VERSIONS 0.6.0.XX, AND NOT ON 0.6.1!
 By choosing to use SAIKYO KAKUMEI, you agree to the following terms:
-- Re-distribution, without permission of any form, is prohibited.
+- Re-distribution of the skin on any given website or source, without permission of any form, is prohibited.
 Contact me for re-distribution.
 - You are allowed to remix the soundtrack of SAIKYO KAKUMEI, as long as you contact me first.

 SAIKYO KAKUMEI will, and always will remain free, and is made for the community to enjoy in mind.